 Student Business Services is responsible for billing third parties for tuition and fee payments on students' behalf.
 Third parties may include U.S. or foreign government agencies, private corporations, branches of the U.S. armed forces, and other private industries.

-If the third party requires an invoice from the University, the following documents must be submitted, no later than the fifth day of class:
+If the third party requires an invoice from the University, and is not part of the U.S. Military's Chapter 33 or Chapter 31 Educational Benefit Programs, the following documents must be submitted, no later than the fifth day of class:

 - Third Party Agency Billing Agreement

 Once we have received the required documentation we will offset your account by the amount of money your third party has promised to pay.